kaneva91/SoftUniStudentJS/04.Front-End Frameworks 2020/02.Vue - March 2020/Exercises/03.Image gallery/image-gallery/README.md

 # image-gallery
 An image gallery representation, which have a functionality to add images to the existing collection.
 Iniyially the gallery has and three images added.
 Each image has an description, which can be shown/hide when the appropriate button is pressed.
+Also evey unneeded image can be removed from the gallery, including the initial ones.

 ## Project setup
 ```